conniedc1206/flatapp-store-app/README.md

 * corresponding data with our seller component: tested the controlled form using optimistic and pessimistic rendering
 * incorporating client-side routing: organizing our components with the routes from the very beginning

-## Installation
+## Avaliable Scripts

 Fork and clone [our frontend repository](https://github.com/conniedc1206/phase-2-project-frontend) onto your local environment:
+In the project directory, install the dependencies by running:
-Run `npm install`
+`npm install`

+In the project directory, you can run:
+`npm start`
-Run `npm start` to start the server for your app (open in your browser using the local host link)
+Runs the app in the development mode.
+Open http://localhost:3001 to view it in your browser.

 Fork and clone [our backend repository](https://github.com/conniedc1206/phase-2-project-backend) onto your local environment:
+Install the dependencies by running:
-Run `npm install`
+`npm install`

+To run your server in development mode, run:
-Run `npm run dev` to start the server for our backend data
+`npm run dev`
+While running in development mode, the server will re-load any time you make changes to the db.json file, so you can test our your seed data.

+While your server is running, you can make requests to http://localhost:3000.
+Check it out in the browser to make sure your server works!

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.